Ads

 These stem keys form a lock ring to hold the valve spring retaining washer in place.
 [Figure 3]

 Some intake and exhaust valve stems are hollow and partially filled with metallic sodium.
 This material is used because it is an excellent heat conductor.
 The sodium melts at approximately 208 °F and the reciprocating motion of the valve circulates the liquid sodium, allowing it to carry away heat from the valve head to the valve stem where it is dissipated through the valve guide to the cylinder head and the cooling fins.
-Thus, the operating temperature of the valve may be reduced as much as 300° to 400 °F. Under no circumstances should a sodium-filled valve be cut open or subjected to treatment which may cause it to rupture.
+Thus, the operating temperature of the valve may be reduced as much as 300° to 400 °F. Under no circumstances should a sodium filled valve be cut open or subjected to any operation that may cause it to rupture.
 Exposure of the sodium in these valves to the outside air results in fire or explosion with possible personal injury.

 The most commonly used intake valves have solid stems, and the head is either flat or tulip shaped.
 Intake valves for low-power engines are usually flat headed.
 In some engines, the intake valve may be the tulip type and have a smaller stem than the exhaust valve or it may be similar to the exhaust valve but have a solid stem and head.
 Although these valves are similar, they are not interchangeable since the faces of the valves are constructed of different material.
 The intake valve usually has a flat milled on the tip to identify it.